rarpainting/blog/IT/BackEnd/Docker-Tech-Base.md

 	/*
 	 * On the default hierarchy, a css_set for a cgroup with some
-	 * susbsys disabled will point to css's which are associated with
+	 * susbsys disabled will point to css's which ar\e associated with
 	 * the closest ancestor which has the subsys enabled.
 The
 	 * following lists all css_sets which point to this cgroup's css
 	 * for the given subsystem.